How will my Push ads appear to users?

 Fill out the settings for your creative group.
 If you need help, you can refer to this article.

 Click the Save button when you're finished.

 Feel free to add additional ad groups within your campaign and creatives within each ad group.
 Your campaign will be eligible for traffic as soon as our compliance team approves your creatives.

 You can run a wide variety of offers on Push including offers from the casino and gambling, crypto, dating, entertainment, e-commerce, health, insurance, and sweepstakes verticals!
 Feel free to reach out to your account manager or our support team for suggestions.

 What tips can help me maximize profit from my Native Push campaign?

 Start with broad targeting.
-Unlike Pops, Native campaigns are most profitable when they run on all sites, apps, channels, and publishers.
+Unlike Pops, Push campaigns are most profitable when they run on all sites, apps, channels, and publishers.

 Apply suggested bids.
-By default, your ad groups will have the suggested $.75 CPM default bid, which we've chosen to help you get optimal volume without overspending.
+To help you get optimal volume without overspending, we display a Suggested Default Bid in your ad group settings, as well as suggested bids for channels that are more competitive.
 Before adjusting ad group default bids or applying custom bids to specific sites, apps, and/or channels, give your campaign time to gather enough data to determine if and how you need to optimize bids.

 Create additional ad groups.
 Ad groups can help you organize your campaign in new ways for efficient management, testing, and optimization.
 This article has best practices for ad groups, and this article tells you step-by-step how to create new ad groups.